AnonymousForReview2024/SEGP/README.md

 # SEGP
-The official PyTorch implementation of the paper XXXXXXXXXXXXXXXXXX.
+The official PyTorch implementation of the paper SEGP.

 # Overview
-This repo contains the PyTorch implementation of SEGP, described in the paper XXXXXXXXXXXXXX.
+This repo contains the PyTorch implementation of SEGP, described in the paper SEGP.

 # Environment
 &bull; python >= 3.8.5<br>